FAQs

 Local tourism pages around DoD host sites: Keesler, Eglin, JBSA, Keyport NUWC, Pac NIWC

 Candidates must be eligible for a Secret Clearance and enrolled at a VICEROY-designated university, traditionally pursuing a computer security-related major such as Computer Science, Computer Engineering, Electrical Engineering, Cybersecurity, or Mathematics.
 Candidates in other majors may also be considered, provided they demonstrate relevant experience and strong aptitude in computer science or engineering.
-A minimum GPA of 3.0 is required.
+A minimum GPA of 3.2 is required.

 This is a paid internship compensated at an hourly rate.
-Griffiss Institute employees are paid bimonthly.
+Griffiss Institute (GI) employees are paid bimonthly.
 Hourly employees are not eligible for holiday pay.
 Travel/accommodations to and from the internship location will be made by the GI.
 Any student wishing to book their own accommodations may do so with prior written authorization and will be reimbursed up to $1500.

 No, applications are considered final once submitted.
 You may however contact viceroy@griffissinstitute.org for any questions.